EvMad/portfolio-one/README.md

-# Evan Madden - Phases One and Two Portfolio
+# Evan Madden - Web Development Portfolio

 ## ABOUT

-This portfolio landing page was made using only HTML and CSS, and is a work in progress.
-It has been updated as of July 2021 with screenshots, more links, and more personalization.
-I originally built this page locally, on a weekend as a confidence-boosting excercise.
-I wanted to see that I could create responsive css if I had step by step instructions.
-I followed step by step from a youtube video, and then added my own touches.
-Ultimiatelty I decided to use this as a plaform for my first portfolio.
-There is a lot of room to expand off of the basic design and structure.
+This portfolio was made using only HTML and custom CSS.
+The responsive image cards each contain two links to the deployed applications (the text link and the eye icon.)

-### CONTENT
+### Screencasts

-The image cards have been updated as of July 2021 with new links, screenshots, and projects
+Phase 3 Version Screencast

 Phase 2 Version Screencast